 Water frequently while new plants are establishing.
 Also water during dry periods in the growing season.
-Water from the bottom as water from overhead can rot the crown and fruit.
+Try to avoid wetting crowns and fruit as this can promote disease.

-After cropping has finished, remove the old leaves from summer-fruiting strawberries to allow fresh leaves to develop.
+After cropping has finished, cut off old leaves from summer-fruiting strawberries to allow fresh leaves to develop.
 This isn't necessary with autumn fruiting plants, instead just remove old leaves in the end of season clear up.
 Also remove the straw mulch, fibre mat, or black polythene, to prevent a build-up of pests and diseases.
 Take off any netting so birds can feed on any pests.

-Expect strawberry plants to crop successfully for three years before replacing them.
-Crop rotation is recommended to minimise the risk of an attack by pests and diseases in the soil.
+Expect strawberry plants to crop successfully for four years before replacing them.
+Rotate your strawbery patch onto fresh ground to minimise the risk of disease build up in the soil.

 Strawberries are so versatile – they just need sun, shelter, and fertile, well-drained soil.
 Avoid areas prone to frost and soils that have previously grown potatoes, chrysanthemums, or tomatoes because they are all prone to the disease verticillium wilt.